cmusson/Connect-4-Game-Lobby/README.md

 - 'npm install' in main folder
 - 'npm start' to run the app

-Hope you like my app, let me know what any feedback you may have :)
+Hope you like my app, let me know any feedback you may have :)